ygoe/NetRevisionTask/README.md

 Just install the NuGet package **Unclassified.NetRevisionTask** to your **.NET Framework 4.6** or **.NET Standard 1.6** project in VS 2015 or later and it starts working for you.

+This tool has so far only been tested when building on Windows.
+It *may* also work when building .NET Core projects on other platforms.
+If you have any issues with that, please open an issue.

 If you’re **creating a NuGet package** of your project, make sure to declare this package reference as private in your .csproj so that your final package does not depend on NetRevisionTask, which it really doesn’t.

     <ItemGroup>